-If you’re even considering a career related to animals, it’s very likely that you’re an animal lover.
+If you’re even considering a career related to animals, it’s likely that you’re an animal lover.
 In this case, you’ll appreciate the opportunity to spend time with all kinds of animals every day.
-Not many people are lucky enough to be able to surround themselves with the things they love during work hours.
+Not many people are lucky enough to surround themselves with the things they love during work hours.

 4. You can get qualified quickly